Close Mobile Navigation

 Treatment with KEYTRUDA® (pembrolizumab)

 Your doctor will plan your treatment according to your individual circumstances.
-These include the stage and risk category of your cancer as well as your age, symptoms and general health.
+The treatment provided may depend on the stage and risk category of your cancer as well as your age, symptoms and general health.

-KEYTRUDA is an immunotherapy that may be used to treat classical Hodgkin lymphoma in adults or children when the cancer has returned (relapsed) or if another treatment did not work (refractory).
+KEYTRUDA is an immunotherapy that may be used to treat certain patients with classical Hodgkin lymphoma:

 Glossary